When your questions are:

 Features of the Hobart Handler 140 vs the Lincoln 140

-The Hobart and the Lincoln are extremely well designed with comparable looking front panels.
+The Hobart and the Lincoln are well designed with comparable looking front panels.

 The power switch, output voltage control and variable wire feed control are on the front.
-There is a light on each one that comes on should the welders overheat through exceeding their duty cycle.
+There’s a light on each one that comes on should the welders overheat.

 Inside each cabinet is a quality Aluminum drive system that is robust and built to last.